Sesham Mike-il Fathima: Critical response

-Sesham Mike-il Fathima received mixed reviews from critics.
+Sesham Mike-il Fathima received highly negative reviews from critics.

 Raisa Nasreen of Times Now gave 3 out of 5 stars.
 Gayathri Krishna of OTTPlay gave 3 out of 5 stars and wrote, "Sesham Mikeil Fathima is a good watch, but it could have been better with a few poignant emotional scenes and a more concise plot."
 Gopika Is of The Times of India gave 2.5 out of 5 stars and wrote, "Sesham Mikeil Fathima, directed by Manu C Kumar, is a chirpy, loud movie but a half-hearted attempt at exploring the aspects of a girl from a conservative background achieving her dreams."

 Sowmya Rajendran of The News Minute gave 2.5 out of 5 stars and wrote, "Football fans may take pleasure in the cameos and trivia that the film has on offer, and Kalyani is sure-footed in kicking the ball.
 But the writing and direction come in the way of her scoring a goal."
 Athira M of The Hindu wrote, "Debutant director Manu C Kumar's film effectively and endearingly zooms in on how a Muslim girl chases her dream to become a football commentator."
 Princy Alexander of Onmanorama wrote, "Sesham Mikeil Fathima tells the story of a girl who struggles to make a mark as a commentator in a man's world."